 The existing Medicare card number should be provided to the child or young person’s carer in the following circumstances:

 - When the child or young person enters the care responsibility of the Secretary.
 This could include a child or young person in a temporary care arrangement.

 In some circumstances a child or young person in the care responsibility of the Secretary will not have an existing Medicare number.
 This is often the case for new born babies who have not been linked to their birth parent’s card.

 In these circumstances the DCJ worker should engage with the birth parents to ensure that they have enrolled their child for Medicare.
 When the Medicare number becomes available it should be provided to the carer as soon as possible.

 A DCJ worker should apply to Medicare for a new card for the child or young person and provide to their carer in the following circumstances:

 - ·When the Children’s Court makes an order (interim or final) placing the child or young person under the parental responsibility of the Minister.

 Process to obtain an existing Medicare number for the child or young person:

-- If the number cannot be obtained, then the FACS worker should contact the Medicare Provider Services Team on 1300 660 035 during business hours and follow the procedure outlined on casework practice – see Information exchange;with Commonwealth agencies.
-Young people 15 years and over should be with the FACS worker when they call to get their existing number as Medicare will only give the number to the young person.
+- If the number cannot be obtained, then the DCJ worker should contact the Medicare Provider Services Team on 1300 660 035 during business hours and follow the procedure outlined on casework practice – see Information exchange;with Commonwealth agencies.
+Young people 15 years and over should be with the DCJ worker when they call to get their existing number as Medicare will only give the number to the young person.

 - A doctor can also obtain the child or young person’s existing Medicare number by calling the healthcare provider enquires line on 13 21 50.